jhashikhar/digital-signal-governance/boundaries/what-dsg-is.md

 ## Category Definition

-Digital Signal Governance (DSG) is the governance framework concerned with the conditions under which digital signals are generated, admitted, interpreted, propagated, and relied upon across digital environments.
+Digital Signal Governance (DSG) is a conceptual governance framework concerned with the conditions under which digital signals are generated, admitted, interpreted, propagated, and relied upon across digital environments.

 ---